Redstone-D/starberry/QUICK_TUTORIAL.md

 # Chapter 1: Hello Starberry!

+In this chapter, we are going to create a simpliest Http server by using Starberry

 ### Installation:

-You can install starberry by using the following commandL
+You can install starberry by using the following command

 ```
 cargo install starberry